- Home

 What is the Mediterranean diet?

-The Mediterranean diet is a style of eating that’s based on the traditional diets of those in Mediterranean countries like Italy, Spain, and Greece.
+The Mediterranean diet is based on the traditional eating habits of people in Mediterranean countries like Italy, Spain, and Greece.

-The concept spread after researchers found that people in these countries had lower rates of chronic disease compared with those in Northern Europe and America, which they linked to diet.
+The concept spread after researchers found that people in these countries had lower rates of chronic diseases, like heart disease, compared to those in Northern Europe and America, which they linked to diet.

-Compared to many other popular diets, the Mediterranean diet is more of a lifestyle.
-Instead of tracking calories, the Mediterranean diet is focused on eating certain food groups in moderation.
+Rather than following a strict diet, the Mediterranean diet is considered more of a lifestyle.
+Instead of tracking calories, it focuses on eating certain food groups in moderation.

-While the Mediterranean diet is mostly centered on plant foods, other ingredients, including eggs, dairy, and poultry, can also be enjoyed in moderation.
+It involves eating a lot of plant foods, but animal-based foods, including eggs, dairy, and poultry, can also be enjoyed in moderation.

 Below is a sample Mediterranean diet meal plan…